dafny-lang/dafny/docs/DafnyRef/Expressions.md

 "dafny"
 ```

-A literal expression is a boolean literal, a null object reference,
+A literal expression is a null object reference or a boolean,
-an integer or real literal, or a character or string literal.
+integer, real, character or string literal.

 ## 9.21. `this` Expression ([grammar](#g-this-expression)) {#sec-this-expression}